SherllyNeo/cmail_cli_app/README.md

 if you want attachment, both of these must be specified -a or --attachment_path sets attachment_path
 -an or --attachment_name sets attachment_path
+-f or --force will means if an attachment isn't found, then it will send the email without an attachment rather than crashing.